-If you defer your offer from Semester 1 then your place will be deferred for one academic year so you would start your program in Semester 1 the following year.
+If you defer from Semester 1 then your place will be deferred for one academic year so you would start your program in Semester 1 the following year.

-If you defer your offer from Semester 2 (midyear) then your place will be deferred for six months and you would be expected to start your program in Semester 1 the following year.
+If you defer from Semester 2 (midyear) then your place will be deferred for six months and you would be expected to start your program in Semester 1 the following year.